ThePJB/skrs/README.md

-bug: possession mode: would actually be a great puzzle mechanic. just have a bunch of things interacting
+bug: possession mode: would actually be a great puzzle mechanic. just have a bunch of things interacting kinda like baba is you but make it about jumping from thing to thing. maybe if you try and move into something you geist into it. cant go from somethings to other things

 bug: level titles need to line up